 First on our list is the Active Era Air Mattress, a reasonably-priced Queen size model.
 We love that this mattress has a decent height, so you (or your guests) feel as though it is a proper bed and not a makeshift mattress an inch off the floor.
 It has a built-in electric pump for effortless, fast inflation (3 minutes approximately) and a switch for instant deflation.
 And do not worry, in case you may not have access to any electrical outlets it also features a manual valve for a manual pump.

 The interior of this mattress features 35 structured coils designed to provide support to the sleeper’s body, as well as ensuring the mattress does not sag during the night.
-The materials used are very durable and hard-wearing for the most part, with a few reports of leakages.
-However, it is very rare to find an air mattress that does not have a handful of reviews reporting holes or leaks!
+The materials used are very durable and hard-wearing for the most part.
 The top is made of a flocked material for softness, and to provide friction so your sheets do not go sliding in the night.